CSIS-iLab/india-states/_analysis/states-update-november-27-2019.md

 **Tamil Nadu**

-The ADB and the government of India signed a $451 million loan to strengthen power connectivity between the southern and northern parts of the Chennai-Kanyakumari Industrial Corridor, which is part of the East Coast Economic Corridor, in Tamil Nadu. **Source:** [Business Standard](https://www.business-standard.com/article/news-cm/adb-india-sign-451-million-loan-to-strengthen-power-connectivity-in-tamil-nadu-119112900169_1.html) **In detail:** [ADB Press Release](https://www.adb.org/news/adb-provides-451-million-strengthen-power-connectivity-tamil-nadu)
+The ADB and the government of India signed a $451 million loan to strengthen power connectivity between the southern and northern parts of the Chennai-Kanyakumari Industrial Corridor, which is part of the East Coast Economic Corridor, in Tamil Nadu. **Source:** [Business Standard](https://www.business-standard.com/article/news-cm/adb-india-sign-451-million-loan-to-strengthen-power-connectivity-in-tamil-nadu-119112900169_1.html) **In Detail:** [ADB Press Release](https://www.adb.org/news/adb-provides-451-million-strengthen-power-connectivity-tamil-nadu)

 The Tamil Nadu government signed nine new MOUs at the Investment and Skill Development Conclave organized by the Tamil Nadu government and presided over by Chief Minister Edappadi K Palaniswami. **Source:** [The Hindu Business Line](https://www.thehindubusinessline.com/news/national/tamil-nadu-signs-mous-worth-5000-crore/article30125115.ece) **In Detail:** [Investment & Skill Development Conclave MoU Press Release](https://cms.tn.gov.in/sites/default/files/press_release/pr301119_856.pdf)